DigitalPublishingToolkit/Money-Lab-Reader/docs/1_3-Heidenreichs.md

 One of the crucial distinctions between objects and human agents lies in the term ‘dignity’.
-According to Kant, dignity is what exempts the human from the realm the submission under the economic sphere.
+According to Kant, dignity is what exempts the human from the realm of submission under the economic sphere.
 ‘In the realm of ends everything has either a price or a dignity’.[^8] Unlike objects, dignity allows humans to withdraw form economic pressure, without risking their existence.

-Whilst objects may exist entirely within the economic sphere, humans have to be able and enabled to choose which part of their life and their activities to submit to the rules of the economic domain.
+Whilst objects may exist entirely within the economic sphere, humans have to be able and enabled to choose which part of their life and their activities they submit to the rules of the economic domain.
 That means that the descriptor of a human agent has to be up to her or his choice.
 There may be capabilities or needs that one does not want to be public or to be offered to the matching function.
 Without this clause, economic